brandonmcastillo/facialrecognitionapp/README.md

 ### Summary + What I learned + Challenges

-<p>This app was based on Andrei Neagoeis final project for his full stack bootcamp.
-It helped me get a more clear and concise way of using React even though I have built a react application before.
-I originally had trouble understanding state and passing props but this helped practice my skills and become more comfortable using react.
+<p>This app helped me get a more clear and concise way of using React.
+I originally had trouble understanding state and passing props but this helped me sharpen my skills and become more comfortable using react.
 In additon, I learned about tachyons, knex.js (SQL query builder), bcrypt-nodejs and other technologies that can help me in the future. <br>

-Some challenges I ran into was mainly focused on pinpointing where to pass props since it is a one way binding dataflow and making sure to remember the state of certain components. </p>
+Some challenges I ran into was mainly focused on pinpointing where to pass props since it is a one way binding dataflow and making sure to remember the current state of certain components. </p>